When, How Long and How Much? Interpretable Neural Networks for Time Series Regression by Learning to Mask and Aggregate: Experiments

 To ensure a fair comparison, all models share the same training protocol: 100 epochs, batch size 8, Adam optimizer ($\beta_1 = 0.9$, $\beta_2 = 0.999$), initial learning rate $10^{-3}$, and cosine annealing.
 No dataset-specific hyperparameter tuning is performed.

 \textbf{MAGNETS architecture.}\quad The masking network is a 1D U-Net with three encoder and three decoder blocks (two convolutions per block, kernel size 3, ReLU), max-pooling in the encoder, and transposed convolutions in the decoder.
 Channel sizes are $\{32, 64, 128\}$ in the encoder and symmetrically reversed in the decoder.
-A final $1\times 1$ convolution outputs $C$ logits per time step.
-We use $C=3$ concepts and $M=10$ masks for all models.
+A final $1\times 1$ convolution outputs $(C\times M)$ logits per time step.
+We use $K=3$ concepts and $M=10$ masks for all experiments unless otherwise stated.

+To demonstrate the robustness of MAGNETS, we intentionally avoided per-dataset hyperparameter tuning, applying a single fixed configuration across all tasks.
+A sensitivity analysis (Appendix~\ref{sec:appendix_sensitivity}, Tables~\ref{tab:sensitivity_k} and~\ref{tab:sensitivity_lambda}) confirms that performance remains stable across a wide range of numbers of concepts and regularization weights.

-\textbf{Other baselines.}\quad OS uses the six summary features from \cite{wu_learning_2022}; NATM variants use multi-layer perceptrons (MLPs) with $32$ hidden units; GATSM uses the authors’ implementation; linear and tree-based models rely on \texttt{scikit-learn}; ROCKET/MultiROCKET use $10'000$ kernels from \texttt{sktime}; and the CNN baseline matches the depth and width of MAGNETS’ encoder.
+\textbf{Other baselines.}\quad OS uses the six summary features from \cite{wu_learning_2022}; NATM variants use multi-layer perceptrons (MLPs) with $32$ hidden units; GATSM uses the authors’ implementation; linear and tree-based models rely on \texttt{scikit-learn}; ROCKET/MultiROCKET use $10'000$ kernels from \texttt{sktime}.
+Exact details about the CNN architectures (CNN, ResNet, InceptionTime) are given in Appendix~\ref{sec:appendix_hyperparameters}.